NeelisHere/voice-chat-app-frontend/README.md

 # Voice Chat Application
 Welcome to our voice chat application, a gateway to meaningful conversations.
 Whether it's catching up with friends or collaborating on projects, our platform offers seamless and crystal-clear communication.
 Join us in this auditory journey of connection and camaraderie.
-Your voice matters here
+Your voice matters here.

 ## Tools
 - **React** - Frontend.